Free-coin/free-coin-wallet/README.md

 - `master`
 - `develop`
-- `local` Will try to build the wallet from [mist/]../meteor-dapp-wallet/app
+- `local` Will try to build the wallet from [Free Coin Wallet/]../meteor-dapp-wallet/app

 *Note: applicable only when combined with `--wallet`*